Costs of Manual Vendor Onboarding

-Manual vendor onboarding processes come with several inherent risks and numerous hidden and potentially significant costs that organizations need to be aware of.
+Although manual onboarding has long been the most common, albeit time-consuming, form of vendor onboarding, its simplicity may be doing organizations a disservice.
+Manual vendor onboarding processes come with several inherent risks and numerous hidden and potentially significant costs that organizations should be aware of.
 These risks can impact the efficiency, accuracy, total cost, and overall effectiveness of an onboarding process.
 Here are some common risks and hidden costs associated with manual vendor onboarding:

 Common Risks